mbabeykoon/GeoSpatial/README.md

 To set up this project locally:
 1. Install Dependencies:
 - Install [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-- Clone the repository and navigate to the root directory.
+- Clone the repository and navigate to the root directory..
      \git clone https://github.com/mbabeykoon/GeoSpatial.git
-- Run the following command to create a conda environment from the `environment.yml` file:
+- Run the following command to create a conda environment from the `environment.yml` file: ..
       \conda env create -f environment.yml
 2. Run Jupyter Notebooks:
 - Navigate to the notebook directory.